BrahmantyaWardhana/web-scraping/README.md

 [x] deal with pagination on webpage

+[x] prep data for analysis or visualization (put into df and possibly import to csv)

 [] try to get more than just name of items (get mult variables)

-[] prep data for analysis or visualization (put into df and possibly import to csv)

 [] gather all relevant data for analysis